gaelreyrol/nix-workshops/02-custom-image/ReadMe.md

 Maybe one of the first thing you might want to do when you booted your device from an image is to connect to it through SSH instead of relying on the main terminal so you can for example copy/paste commands directly from your computer.

-To do this we need to install OpenSSH server and add our public SSH key to the authorized keys of the main user.
+To do this we need to install an OpenSSH server and add our public SSH key to the authorized keys of the main user.

 We could install the package and configure it manually but instead we will be using a nixos module that will automatically do this for us.